 On October 1, 2013, we restructured the Group's Business Headquarters Structure and transitioned to a Business Domain Structure.
 The former structure was managed according to product groupings and manufacturing locations, whereas the new structure seeks to manifest our total capabilities in the market through the sharing of customers, core technologies, and business strategies, thereby increasing management efficiency.
 By making this shift in the area of environmental management as well, in January 2017 we transitioned to an environmental management system based on domains, segments, and corporate units in order to invest management resources in a timely manner and boost management efficiency.

-As a result of this change, environmental management at the MHI Group transitioned toward the establishment of Domain Environment Committees—in principle for each domain, segment, and corporate unit.
-These committees formulate measures to environmental issues and promote their implementation to each the regional offices, plants, regions, and Group companies they oversee.
+As a result of this change, environmental management at MHI Group transitioned toward the establishment of Domain Environment Committees—in principle for each domain, segment, and corporate unit.
+These committees formulate measures to address environmental issues and promote their implementation to each of the regional works (plants) and Group companies they oversee.

-On the other hand, the MHI Group Environment Committee, chaired by a chief technology officer (CTO), who takes charge of environmental management, is the committee to promote policies and initiatives shared throughout the Group.
-The committee, whose members are selected from the domains, segments, and corporate units, drafts plans for deployment across the entire Company and its Group companies via the domains, segments, and corporate units.
-The MHI Group's organizational chart for environmental management is shown below.
+On the other hand, the MHI Group Environment Committee, chaired by the Chief Technology Officer (CTO) who takes charge of environmental management, is the committee that promote policies and initiatives shared throughout the Group.
+The Committee, whose members are selected from the domains, segments, and corporate units, drafts plans for deployment across all Group companies via the domains, segments, and corporate units.
+MHI Group's organizational chart for environmental management is shown below.

 Provision 1 of MHI Group's principles reads: "We deliver reliable and innovative solutions that make a lasting difference to customers and communities worldwide."
 This means that our primary purpose is to contribute to society through R&D, manufacturing and other business activities.
 The company shall undertake all aspects of its business activities with the understanding that it is an integral member of society and will strive to reduce its burden on the environment, contributing to the development of a sustainable society.